nazar-pc/CleverStyle-Framework/docs/quick-start/CleverStyle-Widgets.md

 ```

 #### cs-tabs
-Tabs functionality, especially useful in conjunction with `cs-section-switcher` element.
-If next element after tabs is `cs-section-switcher` - tabs will control it automatically.
+Tabs functionality, especially useful in conjunction with `cs-switcher` element.
+If next element after tabs is `cs-switcher` - tabs will control it automatically.

 Properties:
 * selected - number, current selected tab index (starting from 0)